 A lot of knitters have a problem knowing when to stop.
 Ever debated for hours over exactly how long that scarf should be?
 I feel similarly about embellishments like embroidery and duplicate stitches.
 I just don’t know when to stop adding them!
 When we use variegated yarns, there are already so many colors at work there.
 Why distract from that with unnecessary extras?
 Save those for the solid colors.

-Photo via Bluprint member Nativestar
+Photo via Craftsy member Nativestar

 Long vs. short color repeats

 This is one of the first things to consider when you’re figuring out how you’ll use your variegated yarn.
 If you can grab just part of the strand and see the color changing every few inches, you’ll know that the color repeats are shorter.
 This means that for a project like the Honey Quartet gloves pictured above, you’ll get narrower stripes of color.

 With long color repeats, stripes on a smaller item like gloves will change color less frequently.
 However, for projects with longer rows like blankets, a long color repeat might be more desirable.
 It all depends on the effect you’re going for.

 Start in the same spot for projects worked in pairs.

 Recently I used a variegated yarn to knit the pair of socks pictured above.
 I knit my socks on double-pointed needles one at a time, so when I cast on for the second pair, I didn’t pay attention to which color was next on the skein.
 This resulted in each sock looking radically different in color.
 Notice how the sock in the front has a red stripe on the cuff, while the sock behind it doesn’t see solid red until the foot.
 Oops!